AdyGCode/xxx-at2-pt3/README.md

 - app/Http/Controllers
 - app/Models

-# TODO
+# TO DO

 Look for the TODO in code that is not part of the vendor or node_modules.

 These are items that need to be done.

 # Admin Pages

+Pages to access when using Laravel in Docker (plus extras).

 - Main site: http://localhost or browser sync http://localhost:3000
 - Mongo Express: http://localhost:8282